jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 I'd stare at it through the "PIZZA" letters on the storefront.
 Only if there was one kind of slice available could I bypass the tyrant and get a slice to complete the perfect weekend.

 Was the villain poverty?
 Meekness?
 Or perhaps was it the pizza cook who disliked my religion or family?
 The answer is none of these.
-The truth is far more fundamental and reveals the core message of the book.”
+The truth is far more fundamental and reveals the core message of the book.

 I wanted a slice of pizza.
 Getting it required speaking, and I did not have the ability to do that, as I was born with a speech impediment—a condition affecting about a million Americans from all walks of life.
 That's why I walked away when the pizza counter had several kinds of slices because I feared, far more than going hungry, being asked "which one" if there were several.